emoral435/emoral435/README.md

 <img alt='computer Gif' src='https://media.giphy.com/media/tlRU5lV5HqMpSAGPXh/giphy.gif' width='300' height='300' align='right' style='padding:0; margin:0;'/>

-Currently employed over at [Nextcloud](https://nextcloud.com/) as a Working Student Software Engineer 😃💙
+Currently employed over at [Nextcloud](https://nextcloud.com/) as a Working Student Software Engineer 😃💙 Regain Control Over Your Data~

 > I'm a current student at the University of Illinois Chicago studying computer science.
 I'm interested in Full-Stack web and mobile app development, particularily with Swift.
 Currently working on making bug-filled — I mean well designed projects.
 Projects found in repositories are started once the pre-planning and white-boarding is done, and the next iterations or branches are planned once I think up of cooler ideas to add.